 A quorum of the board is eight members.

-The board shall meet at least once every six months as determined by a majority vote of the members or a call of the commissioner.
+The board shall meet as determined by a majority vote of the members or a call of the commissioner.

 Subd.
 6. Compensation.
 Each member of the board is entitled to a per diem allowance of $35 for each meeting of the board at which the member is present and for each day or substantial part of a day actually spent in the conduct of the business of the board, plus all appropriate expenses unless a greater amount is authorized by section 15.0575.